Call 7 days a week for free advice

 The style of your staircase will dictate how you choose a stairlift.
 Below is a list of common types of stairs and the stairlift options that would be required for these types of options.

 Curved stairs or an intermediate landing - If your stairs have a curve, then you will need a curved stairlift.
-Curved stairlifts are created bespoke so can end up being more expensive than straight ones, but as they are created for the individual staircase, this makes them far more versatile.
+Curved stairlifts are created bespoke, so they can end up being more expensive than straight ones, but as they are created for the individual staircase, this makes them far more versatile.

 Transfer Platform stairlifts - If you have two straight staircases that join with a small landing, then you may require a transfer platform stairlift.
 This is essentially two straight stairlifts, but the user’s ability to transfer themselves from seat to seat needs to be considered.
 If you’re unable to transfer to another stairlift seat, then a curved stairlift would be the best option, as it will move on a continuous track across the landing.